THIS PAGE IS CURRENT AS OF July 31, 2024.

 IMPORTANT NOTES about the auditions:

-2. FOR ALL AUDITIONEES–bring your own instrument UNLESS you are a pianist or drummer.
+- FOR ALL AUDITIONEES–bring your own instrument UNLESS you are a pianist or drummer.
 For piano, bring nothing.
 For drums, bring your brushes and sticks.
-A piano, a drumset, and an amplifier (for bass and guitar and voice) will be provided.
+A piano, a drumset, a mic, and an amplifier (for bass and guitar and voice) will be provided.

-5. VOCALISTS should sing the lyrics to “Lady Bird” and “Sophisticated Lady” and vocalize the melody to “Blue Monk” without lyrics (unless you want to write your own vocalese, which is totally fine to do, but not required).
+- VOCALISTS should sing the lyrics to “All the Things You Are” (find the original lyrics and look up some vocalists singing the tune) and vocalize the melody to “Isfahan” and “Sandu” without lyrics (unless you want to write your own vocalese, which is totally fine to do, but not required).

 TIPS for all auditionees